sassoftware/sas-container-recipes/README.md

 ```

 ### After running `build.sh`
-- For a SAS Viya Programming deployment the Kubernetes manifests are located at `$PWD/viya-programming/viya-multi-container/working/manifests/kubernetes`
+* For a SAS Viya Programming deployment the Kubernetes manifests are located at `viya-programming/viya-multi-container/working/manifests/kubernetes`
-- For a SAS Viya Visuals deployment the Kubernetes are located at `$PWD/viya-visuals/working/manifests/kubernetes/**[deployment-smp OR deployment-mpp]**`
+* For a SAS Viya Visuals deployment the Kubernetes are located at `viya-visuals/working/manifests/kubernetes/**[deployment-smp OR deployment-mpp]**`

 Choose between Symmetric Multi Processing (SMP) or Massively Parallel Processing (MPP) and run a `kubectl create --file` or `kubectl replace --file` on those manifests

-Then add hosts to your Kubernetes Ingress for `sas-viya-httpproxy` and other services using `kubectl edit ingress`.
+Then add hosts to your Kubernetes Ingress for `sas-viya-httpproxy` and other services using `kubectl edit ingress`:
 ```

     EXAMPLE